 Nowadays, smartphones and social media go hand in hand.
 In recent years, mobile devices have taken social media marketing to a whole new level.
-An already monstrous entity, social media has gained even more power as users continually choose to access their networks remotely, via smartphones, tablets, and laptops.
-And because of this, advertisers have had to adapt; campaigns need to be presented in real time, they need to be multifaceted to display on all platforms and devices, and engaging enough to stand out in social feeds.
-In this Front Porch Solutions blog post, we’ll look at how the rise of mobile changed social media marketing and what your business can do to capitalize on this trend.
+An already massive entity, social media has gained even more power as users continually choose to access their social media channels remotely.
+Because of this, advertisers have had to modify their social media strategy.
+Campaigns need to be presented in real-time.
+They need to be able to display on all platforms and devices, and engaging enough to stand out in social feeds.
+In this Front Porch Solutions blog post, we’ll look at how the rise of mobile changed social media marketing and what your business can do to take advantage of this trend.

 Mobile Changed Social Media Marketing—What Can Marketers Do?

-Social media does not discriminate; people of every age group, cultural identity, religion and social standing utilize social networking sites.
-This widespread usage allows brands to interact with consumers they may not have previously targeted.
-Brands set up social profiles for their businesses to act as an extension of their products or services, and there they post updates, photos, articles, and more.
-Through these outlets, brands can reach a larger audience and more potential clients than traditional marketing material.
+Social media does not discriminate.
+People of every age group, cultural identity, religion, and economic standing use social networking sites.
+This widespread use allows brands to interact with consumers they may not have previously targeted.
+Brands set up social profiles for their businesses to act as an extension of their products or services.
+Through these outlets, brands can reach more potential clients than with traditional marketing material.

-Social media is now fully integrated into the culture of smartphones and mobile devices.
-These days, more often than not, users are accessing their social media networks from their smartphones, thanks to downloadable applications and mobile-optimized web pages.
-In fact, about 80% of time spent on social media by consumers is through a mobile device.
-So the question for marketers becomes: how do you adapt your marketing strategy to benefit from the marriage of social media and mobile devices?
+Social media is a part of the culture of smartphones and mobile devices.
+Thanks to mobile apps and mobile-optimized web pages, users are accessing their social media networks from their smartphones.
+As of 2016, about 80% of time spent on social media by consumers was through a mobile device, and that number continues to grow.
+The question for marketers becomes how do you adapt your marketing strategy to benefit from the marriage of social media and mobile devices?

-Online reviews are an increasingly important part of a successful online presence for businesses.
-While testimonies and word of mouth are still important, 88% of consumers trust online reviews to inform their purchasing decisions.
-Research shows that there is a strong correlation between positive online reviews and sales, meaning you can increase business if your company has positive online reviews.
-Customers will often choose brands with positive reviews over the competition that does not have reviews.
+Online reviews are an important part of a successful online presence for businesses.
+While testimonies and word of mouth are still important, 93% of consumers say online reviews inform their purchasing decisions.
+Research shows that there is a strong connection between positive online reviews and sales.
+Customers will often choose brands with positive reviews over the competition without reviews.

 Wi-Fi and smartphones also increase customers’ real-time decision-making process.
-A quick search for reviews of the brand, product or service are available at any time prior to purchasing, even in the checkout line of a brick and mortar establishment.
+A quick search for reviews of the brand, product or service is available at any time before purchasing.

-With this change in consumerism, it is vital that business owners prioritize online reviews.
-Both positive and negative reviews can impact your business; positive reviews show customer satisfaction while negative reviews reveal company transparency.
+With this change in consumerism, business owners must be more concerned with online reviews.
+Both positive and negative reviews can impact your business.
+Positive reviews show customer satisfaction, while negative reviews reveal company transparency.

 Interestingly enough, consumers who read reviews on smartphones are 127% more likely to purchase that company’s product or services than those who read reviews on desktop computers.